 MR. PUCKETT explained that a public notice for the regulations were published on September 16th and 30 days after the publication of the notices, they were able to give adoption orders to the Commissioner who then signed the orders for PER and TRS.
 He said that he was then instructed to prepare regulations for Judicial and the Commissioner signed those on October 19th.
 He was then told that he was given incorrect information and to consolidate the three packets into one packet which required a new adoption order to be signed by the Commissioner.
-He said the Commissioner signed the adoption order on October 29th.
-He said per statute regulations for the Division of Retirement and Benefits, the orders were effective 30 days after being approved by the Commissioner, which made the tentative go-live date November 29, 2021.
+He said the Commissioner signed the adoption of Retirement and Benefits, the orders were effective 30 days after being approved by the Commissioner, which made the tentative go-live date November 29, 2021.